Access Grants

 – Catriona Donald, Course participant

-Access Grants are currently available to individuals who face financial difficulty, evidenced by their eligibility to receive government benefits, with preference given to individuals from one the below groups who are insufficiently represented in educational settings, as defined below:
+Access Grants are currently available to jewellers, silversmiths and people working in the UK precious metal industry who face financial difficulty, evidenced by their eligibility to receive government benefits.
+Preference is given to groups who are under-supported or under-represented in the industry.
+These include, but are not limited to:

 • Child Tax Credit (provided you are not entitled to Working Tax Credit) and have an annual gross income of no more than £16,190, as assessed by Her Majesty’s Revenue and Customs